At Alpha Reproduction, we believe that certain places forever mark the destinies of artists.

 They cover all the genres he explored in his career:

-• Vibrant landscapes, such as Wheatfield with Crows or Path in the Rain
+Vibrant Landscapes, like Wheat Field with Crows or Path Under the Rain

-• Rural buildings, such as Houses at Auvers or The Church at Auvers
+Rural Buildings, such as Houses in Auvers or The Church of Auvers

-• Deep portraits, including the famous Portrait of Dr. Gachet
+Deep Portraits, including the famous Portrait of Doctor Gachet

-• Plant natures, like The Garden of Doctor Gachet or The Roots of Trees
+Plant Natures, such as The Garden of Doctor Gachet or The Roots of Trees

 Each canvas seems inhabited by a unique intensity.
 The colors are bolder, the contrasts more daring, the shapes more expressive.

-This frenzy of painting gives birth to one of the artistic pinnacles of his entire work, a true synthesis of emotion, landscape, and color.
+This frenzy of painting gives birth to one of the artistic peaks of his entire work, a true synthesis of emotion, landscape, and color.

 🖌️ A liberated and expressive style

-In Auvers-sur-Oise, Van Gogh reaches full artistic maturity.
+In Auvers-sur-Oise, Van Gogh reaches a full artistic maturity.

-Freed from the constraints of the asylum and carried by the energy of the place, he lets his gesture speak with a new freedom.
+Freed from the constraints of the asylum and driven by the energy of the place, he lets his gesture speak with a new freedom.

 The lines undulate, the contours dissolve, the colors intensify.

-In Wheatfield with Crows, the chopped brushstrokes depict the wind, anxiety, the inner turmoil.
+In Champ de blé aux corbeaux, the jagged brush strokes depict the wind, anxiety, and inner turmoil.

-Van Gogh no longer paints the world as it is, but as he deeply feels it.
+Van Gogh no longer paints the world as it is, but as he feels it deeply.

 His works from this period are silent confessions, pictorial translations of the soul.

-He no longer hesitates to accentuate, distort, saturate — not to shock, but to express the tension between reality and emotion.
+He no longer hesitates to accentuate, to distort, to saturate — not to shock, but to express the tension between the real and the emotion.

-It is this style, free and inhabited, that will make his canvases from Auvers major milestones of post-impressionism, and works of a power still relevant today.
+It is this style, free and inhabited, that will make his canvases from Auvers major milestones of post-impressionism, and works of a power that remains current.

 🖼️ Where to admire Van Gogh's paintings in Auvers today?